 Sydney attracts the worlds best circus including one or two Australian acts such as Circus Oz.

-We haven't really gone on about museums and galleries outside of the Darling Harbour variety.
+We haven’t really gone on about museums and galleries outside of the Darling Harbour variety.
 The Australian Museum [listed at 84] maybe of interest for some kids.
-Then there's the general 'wet' pages of things to do when it rains so you could have a quick look through those.
-You could also work your way through the general list of top things to do as well as having a look at what’s on.
+Then there’s the general ‘wet’ pages of things to do when it rains so you could have a quick look through those.
+You could also work your way through the general list of top things to do.
+It is also worth having a look at what’s on.
 Just refer to the events and festivals links contained in the menu at the top of this page.